particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 {{> device-setup-usb mode="wifi"}}

-If you'd like to implement this same technique from your own web site, you can find an example app in Github at [https://github.com/particle-iot/wifi-setup-usb-example](https://github.com/particle-iot/wifi-setup-usb-example).
+If you'd like to implement this same technique from your own web site, there is a [standalone Wi-Fi setup over USB example](https://github.com/particle-iot/wifi-setup-usb-example) that can be downloaded from Github.